-In Greece, many rivers are a seasonal thing with a strong current in the winter and almost no water in the summer.
-This one is probably not an exception but in the middle of February, the water was rushing over the boulders creating rapids and small waterfalls.
-The pools of clear turquoise water were luring us in for a swim at least until we dipped our feet into the freezing water.
+In Greece, many rivers are a seasonal thing with little to no water during the summer months.
+Mylaontas river is probably not an exception but at the end of February, there was plenty of water rushing over the boulders creating rapids and lovely turquoise pools.

 After about 2 kilometers of walking, we arrived at a beautiful old stone bridge called Zarziou and made a necessary photo stop here.
 The bridge is estimated to be built in the late 18th century and was vital for crossing the Mylaontas river on the way from Vytina to Magouliana.